taixingbi/coding-test/machine-learning.md

 Probability is used to finding the **chance of occurrence** of a particular situation, Likelihood is used to generally **maximizing the chances of a particular situation**

+#### 7. cross-validation
+Cross-validation is a resampling procedure used to evaluate machine learning models on a **limited data sample**.
+The procedure has a single parameter called **k that refers to the number of groups that a given data sample is to be split into**.
+As such, the procedure is often called k-fold cross-validation